Appearance

 The Church settled this in 1931

-In the late 1920s, apostles B.H.
-Roberts and Joseph Fielding Smith clashed publicly over evolution and the age of the earth.
-The First Presidency under Heber J. Grant ended the debate with a formal memo: "Neither side of the controversy has been accepted as a doctrine at all."
-They instructed Church leaders to "leave Geology, Biology, Archaeology and Anthropology... to scientific research."[3]
+When apostles B.H.
+Roberts and Joseph Fielding Smith clashed over evolution and the age of the earth, the First Presidency under Heber J. Grant ended the debate with a formal memo: "Neither side of the controversy has been accepted as a doctrine at all."
+They instructed leaders to "leave Geology, Biology, Archaeology and Anthropology... to scientific research."[4]

 A church that required young-earth creationism would not fund evolutionary biology programs at its flagship university.

 BYU launched its first evolution course in 1971.
-The 1992 BYU Evolution Packet, approved by the Board of Trustees, compiled every First Presidency statement on the subject to clarify that evolution is an open question.[4]
-In 2016, the New Era stated plainly: "The Church has no official position on the theory of evolution."[5]
+The 1992 BYU Evolution Packet, approved by the Board of Trustees, compiled every First Presidency statement on the subject.[5]
+In 2016, the New Era stated plainly: "The Church has no official position on the theory of evolution."[6]

 The apostles who were scientists